-Table 2 shows that the OTR selection percentages of TD are very close to those of TD_C, indicating that TD recovers from efficiency loss due to missing efficacy data early in the trial.
-Once the missing outcomes are observed, TD efficiently incorporates the new data for subsequent decision making.
-Since TD_C repeatedly suspends accrual of new patients to wait for full assessments of previously treated patients, on average it would require 360 months to complete a trial with 120 patients.
-In contrast, TD facilitates real-time decision making with no suspension of accrual, requiring approximately 23 months for the trial, with a negligible drop in OTR selection percentage.
-Comparing the OTR selection percentages of TD and TD_U in Table 2 shows that, on average, TD performs better than TD_U.
-When there is only one OTR, as in scenarios 4 and 8 for subgroup 1, TD yields approximately 10% higher OTR selection percentages than TD_U, indicating that the use of AR probabilities by TD leads to a more thorough exploration of the treatment regime space.
+contrast, TD facilitates real-time decision-making with no suspension of accrual, requiring approximately 23 months for the trial, with a negligible drop in OTR selection percentage.
+Comparing the OTR selection percentages of TD and TD_U in Table 2 shows that, on average, TD performs better than TD_U .
+When there is only one OTR, as in scenarios 4 and 8 for subgroup 1, TD yields approximately 10% higher OTR selection percentages than TD_U , indicating that the use of AR probabilities by TD leads to a more thorough exploration of the treatment regime space.
 We summarize the total number of patients treated with a toxic regime having true $\pi{c,r}^T > \bar{\pi}^T$ in Figure 1, and the total number of patients treated with an inefficacious regime having $\pi{c,r}^E < \bar{\pi}^E$ in Figure 2.
-The results show that, compared to TD_U, TD only exposes 2-3 more patients to overly toxic treatment regimes.
-For maximum sample size 120 patients, such a risk is generally acceptable.
-However, because it explores more doses and schedules, TD tends to treat fewer patients at inefficacious regimes than TD_U (See Figure 2).
+The results show that, compared to TD_U , TDonly exposes two and three more patients to overly toxic treatment regimes.
+For a maximum sample size of 120 patients, such a risk is generally acceptable.
+However, because it explores more doses and schedules, TD tends to treat fewer patients at inefficacious regimes than TD_U (see Figure 2).

-Table 2 shows the advantage of borrowing information across subgroups, in terms of withinsubgroup OTR selection percentage.
+Table 2 shows the advantage of borrowing information across subgroups, in terms of within-subgroup OTR selection percentage.
 For nearly all scenarios and subgroups, TD has a larger OTR selection percentage than ITD, with the relative performance between TD and ITD depending on the degree of homogeneity of treatment effects across subgroups.
 In scenarios 1 and 2, where the locations of the OTRs are the same for the two subgroups, TD greatly outperforms ITD in terms of selection percentages of OTRs, with at least a 10% advantage over ITD for all scenario-subgroup combinations.
 This is because TD borrows information between subgroups.
 When the subgroups are relatively homogeneous in terms of treatment effects, TD may be expected to perform better than ITD.
-In scenarios 3-5, subgroup 2 has one more OTR than subgroup 1, with the remaining OTRs of subgroup 2 the same as those of subgroup 1.
+In scenarios 3 and 5, subgroup 2 has one more OTR than subgroup 1, with the remaining OTRs of subgroup 2 the same as those of subgroup 1.
 In these scenarios, TD again has substantially larger OTR selection percentages than ITD.
 However, in extremely heterogenous cases, borrowing information may harm TD's performance.
 This is shown by scenario 6, where the OTRs are very different for the two subgroups, and the OTR selection percentage in subgroup 2 for TD is less than that of ITD.
-An advantage of information sharing by the TD method is that, since the toxicity outcomes are assumed to be homogenous, borrowing toxicity information across subgroups helps screen out overly toxic regimes.
-Since ITD does not borrow information between subgroups, it is more likely to treat patients with overly toxic regimes, illustrated by Figure 1, which gives the total numbers of patients overdosed.
-Thus, in terms of OTR selection, trial duration, and safety, TD is superior to ITD.
+An advantage of information sharing by the TD method is that, as the toxicity outcomes are assumed to be homogenous, borrowing toxicity information across subgroups helps screen out overly toxic regimes.
+As ITD does not borrow information between subgroups, it is more likely to treat patients with overly toxic regimes, illustrated by Figure 1, which gives the total numbers of patients overdosed.
+Thus, in terms of OTR selection, trial duration, and safety, TD superior to ITD.